-The space in the above example is a confined space because the actual Btu/Hr used is more than the maximum Btu/Hr the space can support.
+The space in the example on page 5 is a confined space because the actual Btu/Hr used is more than the maximum Btu/Hr the space can support.
 You must provide additional fresh air.
 Your options are as follows:

 - A. Rework worksheet, adding the space of an adjoining room.
 If the extra space provides an unconfined space, remove door to adjoining room or add ventilation grills between rooms.
-See Ventilation Air From Inside Building, page 6. - B. Vent room directly to the outdoors.
-See Ventilation Air From Outdoors, page 6. - C. Install a lower Btu/Hr heater, if lower Btu/Hr size makes room unconfined.
+See Ventilation Air From Inside Building. - B. Vent room directly to the outdoors.
+See Ventilation Air From Outdoors - C. Install a lower Btu/Hr heater, if lower Btu/Hr size makes room unconfined.